zhangyi-he/WFM-2L-DiffusApprox-AdaptPMMH/README.md

 [Data](https://github.com/zhangyi-he/WFM-2L-DiffusApprox-AdaptPMMH/tree/master/Data) includes the ancient horse samples genotyped at the loci for coat colouration.

 Note that source code currently available on GitHub is implemented for horse base coat colours and pinto coat patterns.
+We will release a version that allows for a user-specified genotype-phenotype map soon.